Save Big During Samsung's Week-Long Early Black Friday Sale

-Samsung Early Black Friday Sale 2022: Shop Samsung Week Deals on Galaxy S22 Phones, TVs, and More
+Samsung Early Black Friday Sale 2022: Shop Samsung Week Deals on Galaxy Phones, 8K TVs, and More

 Black Friday is a month away, but you can already score great deals on electronics and appliances without having the hassle of mall crowds right now during Samsung Week.
 Now through November 1, Samsung is celebrating its 53rd anniversary with deep discounts on its innovative televisions, smartphones, tablets, and appliances.
 Ahead of Black Friday, Samsung's week-long sale event is offering epic deals on its hottest products.